poissonconsulting/nrp/README.md

 # nrp

-`nrp` is an R package that is being developed for the Nutrient Restoration Program (NRP).
-It currently provides the following functionality for CTD data:
+`nrp` is an R package developed for the Nutrient Restoration Program (NRP).
+It currently provides the following functionality for CTD and EMS
+data:

-**Read in raw data files**<br /> The package checks the validity of input data, and references the the CTD site table in the database to ensure the correct SiteID is assigned for each file. the date and units are extracted from the file metadata, and any missing units are filled in.
+**Read in raw data files**<br /> The package checks the validity of input data and does some cleaning and manipulation to make the data more informative and useful to the user.

+For CTD data, the date and parameter units are extracted from the file meta data.
+The SiteID is pulled from the raw data filename, and validated by cross referencing it to known sites in the database.

+For EMS data, the data is filtered to only include the parameters and sites of interest for the Nutrient Restoration Program.
+The data is then restructured in a ‘wide’ format that lends itself to easy analysis/plotting.
+During the process, parameters are assigned the correct units, and values that were measured as the detection limit are set to 0.
+Detection limit columns for each parameter are created to inform the user of the detection limit each time a 0 value is encountered.

-**Upload data to the NRP SQLite database**<br /> When uploading new data to the database, the package checks to ensure that no duplicate data is present, that values fall within acceptable ranges, and that units are correct.
+**Upload data to the NRP SQLite database**<br /> When uploading new data to the database, the package checks to ensure that no duplicate data is present, and numerous checks are performed to ensure that the data’s structure is correct and compatible with the database.

-**Download CTD data**<br /> CTD data can be downloaded from the database with optional filtering by SiteID, date range, and parameter name.
-The CTD site table can also be downloaded from the database.
+**Download CTD data**<br /> Data can then be downloaded from the database with optional filtering by SiteID, date range, etc.

 ## Installation